 The LG B8 is somewhat better than the LG B7A.
 The LG B8 has slightly better motion handling due to the black frame insertion (BFI) feature, which is great if you play video games.
 Also, the LG B8 performs somewhat better in temporary image retention if you use it as a PC monitor, although this could be due to panel variance.
 On the other hand, the LG B7A has marginally better input lag in HDR gaming and marginally better viewing angles, although both TVs are very good in that respect.

 The LG C8 is somewhat better than the LG B7A.
-While the overall performance of the two is very similar, the LG C8 has an optional Black Frame Insertion feature that the B7A does not have.
+While the overall performance of the two is very similar, the LG C8 has an optional Black Frame Insertion feature that the B7A doesn't have.
 This feature helps to improve the perceived clarity of motion on the C8, at the expense of some brightness.

 The LG B7A is better than the Sony X900E, unless you watch a lot of static content and the possibility of burn-in concerns you.
 The LG B7A uses an OLED screen, which has the possibility of burn-in, but provides perfect dark room performance and great wide viewing angles.
 The B7A has lower input lag, great for gaming.
 The Sony X900E does not experience any temporary image retention, and appears to be immune to the effects of burn-in.

 If you enjoy watching movies in a dark room, then the LG B7A is a better choice, but if you will be watching a lot of static content like news, then the LG SJ9500 is better.
 The LG B7A has perfect blacks that improve the picture quality in a dark room.
 Also, the LG B7A has slightly better viewing angles and somewhat better reflection handling, which is great for wide seating arrangments and rooms with many light sources.
 On the other hand, the LG SJ9500 has marginally better input lag, which is great for video gaming and does not have the permanent burn-in risk OLED TVs have.